jwarby/flag-icon-css/README.md

 ```

 Which means that the flag is just going to appear in the middle of an element, so
-you will have to set manually the correct size of 4 by 3 ratio or if it's squared
+you will have to set manually the correct size of 1 by 2 ratio.
-add also the `flag-icon-squared` class.

 ## Development